National Crime Agency: Northern Ireland

+Crown Dependencies

+The NCA also has a role in assisting the Crown Dependencies, having assisted Guernsey and Jersey police on matters of serious crime.
+In December 2024, a joint investigation conducted by the NCA and the States of Jersey Police led to the disruption of a multi-million pound Russian money laundering network.

 Challenges

 The NCA faces several challenges.
 The first of these is the scale of the growing problem facing them.
 At the end of 2014 UK law enforcement estimated there were 5,800 organised crime groups – comprising some 40,600 individuals.
 This is an increase of three hundred organised crime groups and 3,500 people on the year before.
-The National Crime Agency (NCA) estimates that there are as many as 50,000 people in the UK involved in the downloading and viewing of indecent images online.
+The National Crime Agency estimates that there are as many as 50,000 people in the UK involved in the downloading and viewing of indecent images online.
 The Director General of the NCA has suggested that the British public cannot expect every person viewing indecent images to enter the criminal justice system – not least because of the sheer scale of the problem.
 The NCA received 12,505 referrals from the National Centre for Missing and Exploited Children in its first 12 months, compared to 9,855 in 2012, an increase of almost 27 per cent.
 Tackling modern slavery is another area that the Home Secretary has identified as requiring more effort.
 The Home Office's Chief Scientific Adviser estimates that there may have been as many as 13,000 potential victims of modern slavery in the UK in 2013.
 This figure was increased in August 2017 to "tens of thousands of victims".
 Most will rely on the services of organised criminal groups at some point in their journey to the UK.

 In addition to this the NCA has been tasked with the Rotherham investigation into child sex exploitation.
 According to the NCA there are 3,300 lines of enquiry, around 1,400 victims and 300 suspects.